bartbartelds/obsidian-writing/competitions/2024-04-01 wergle flomp.md

-After dad had breathed his last, and I made peace with recent past, we buried him in his back yard
+After dad had breathed his last, and I made peace with recent past, we ended his unending watch toasted with well-aged scotch and buried him underneath the heather one cold mo